 - 2.4Grow the quality and capacity of student services in line with the growth of the student body and increase health and well-being services for students.
 [CSD]

 - 2.5Enhance the student experience through increased engagement with career and personal development activities.
 [TEP]

 - 2.6Develop the Tutorial system for undergraduate students, increasing the number of College Tutors and reducing the size of their student chambers.
 [ST]

 - 2.7Mainstream seamless online module registration, enrolment and subsequent integrated information for all students.
 [TEP; CSD]

 - 2.8Open more casual student spaces and informal learning spaces to support increased student time on campus by, for example, renovating the 1937 Reading Room as a dedicated full access postgraduate student space.
 [ES; LS]

-- 2.9Open Printing House Square early in 2020, providing 250 more student beds and a student welfare centre, and build at least 350 additional new affordable student accommodation spaces by 2025 in Dartry.
+- 2.9Open Printing House Square in 2021, providing 250 more student beds and a student welfare centre.
 [ES; TCDSU]

 - 2.10Work with the Students’ Union to augment the Accommodation Advisory Service.
 [DS; TCDSU]